egemose/DroneVideoMeasure/paper/paper.md

 ---
-title: Using drones to quantify the length of marine animals
+title: DroneVideoMeasure: Using drones to quantify the length of marine animals
 authors:
 - affiliation: 1
   name: Henrik Dyrberg Egemose